Oussamaosman02/mercadona-search/README.md

 ### DevDependencies

-All the devDependencies are the linter config.The linter used is Airbnb
+All the devDependencies are the linter config.
+The linter used is Airbnb